usnistgov/5gdeploy/scenario/README.md

 # 5gdeploy/scenario

 Package **scenario** contains a collection of concrete scenarios.
-Each scenario has a `scenario.ts` script that prints a [NetDef](../netdef) object, which can be passed to [netdef-compose](../netdef-compose) command to generate a Docker Compose.
+Each scenario has a `scenario.ts` script that prints a [NetDef](../netdef) object, which can be passed to [netdef-compose](../netdef-compose) command to generate a Compose context.

 Scenario list and brief description: